 Who do you want at the hospital with you?
 Is it okay if family and friends are in the room right after you give birth?
 Do you want visitors to wait until the next day?
 Would you prefer home visits instead?

-With many questions arise after baby is here, but one thing is for sure, people are going to want to see that baby!
+Many questions arise after baby is here, but one thing is for sure, people are going to want to see that baby!

 So, what will your visitation plans be?